TyRyRo/backtesting.py-Dockerized/README.md

 # backtesting.py
-A Dockerized project that runs a backtesting.py strategy and produces the output of the backtest.
+A Dockerized project that runs a backtesting.py strategy in a Jupyter notebook with optional graphical plotting (see "Graphical Plotting" below).

 ## Project Context
 This project contains a Dockerfile that does all the work of downloading, installing and compiling the necessary tools required to run backtesting.py in a Linux environment.